jimhall-ct/workflows/README.md

 # Workflows Course

-This is a web workflow course for learning Git, Sass, Gulp, Browserify, Compass, etc.
+This is my files for taking web workflow course for learning Git, Sass, Gulp, Browserify, Compass, etc. on Lynda.com, authored by Ray Villalobos.

 ### Tools Used
 * Git